bazakoskon/labels-on-Amazon-movie-reviews-dataset/README.md

 This is a side project for my thesis "Classification/Clustering Techniques for Large Web Data Collections".

-My main goal was to provide a new, enriched, ground truth labeled dataset to the Machine Learning community.
+My main goal was to provide a new, enriched, ground truth labeled dataset to the data science community.
 All labels have been collected by crawling/scraping Amazon.com for a period of some months.
 By labels I mean the categories in which the products are classified (look the green underlined labels on the screenshot below).